-Usain Bolt and his team of coaches, managers and agents have a single vision—for Usain Bolt to be one of the greatest athletes of all time.
+Usain Bolt and his team of coaches, managers, and agents have a single vision—for Usain Bolt to be one of the greatest athletes of all time.
 To do this he must win medals and break world records.
 If he is breaking world records, then everything else falls into place.
 Usain Bolt isn’t focused on beating the competition; he is focused on continually improving in order to break his own world records.

 “If I want to be among the greats of [Muhammad] Ali and Pele and all these guys, I have to continue dominating until I retire” – Bolt

 Most everyday people trying to lose weight don’t have a true vision.
 Yes, they wish they could lose some weight, but most everyday people don’t have the fierce focus on meeting their running goals.
 Nor, necessarily, should they.
-Most of us everyday Joes have other things to focus on like family, work and paying the bills.
+Most of us everyday Joes have other things to focus on like family, work, and paying the bills.
 While our health is utterly important, it gets deprioritized because our commitment is superficial and we skip runs and sneak snacks.

 Is your organization truly agile or just superficially so?

 Saying you’re agile isn’t enough to be truly agile.
-Having teams that do stand ups isn’t enough to be truly agile.
+Having teams that do stand-ups isn’t enough to be truly agile.
 Having a Kanban board isn’t enough to be truly agile.
 True agile is about organizational agility and organizational agility starts with a vision: a vision from the top that is burned into the hearts and minds of the entire organization.

-Your agile transformation must be aligned to your strategic goals.
+Your agile transformation must be aligned with your strategic goals.
 Both must support a single vision that pumps through the veins of your organization.
 If you don’t have that, then you’re just a guy running through the motions so that you feel a little less guilty the next time you have a bag of chips.